UW-Madison Qualtrics - Survey Best Practices

 - As with any research conducted on campus, federal human subject regulations may apply.
 You should contact the UW Institutional Review Board and review any other relevant policies before implementing your survey.

-- For assistance with sampling, weighting, instrument and question design, construction of data sets and other survey management needs, you can contact University of Wisconsin Survey Center or consult our other resources: Qualtrics Survey Hosting - Survey Resources.
+- For assistance with sampling, weighting, instrument and question design, construction of data sets and other survey management needs, you can contact University of Wisconsin Survey Center or consult our other resources: UW-Madison Qualtrics - Survey Resources.

 - A survey question should contain only a single concept so that you can define what you're measuring.
 Don't use a compound statement such as "The training environment was comfortable and the right temperature."
 These are two different ideas.